typephp-php/docs/docs/blog/introducing-typephp.md

 Because PHP's C-engine (the Zend Engine) ignores DocBlocks at runtime, those rich types are **passive comments**:

 * An incoming HTTP JSON payload or database row can pass `$id = -50` or `$email = ''`.
-* A third-party webhook can inject an unexpected key into what you assumed was a sealed array shape.
+* A third-party webhook can inject an unexpectted key into what you assumed was a sealed array shape.
 * A caller can pass `$team->add(new Product())` and pollute what was supposed to be a `Collection<User>`.

 Native PHP type hints allow all of this through without a single warning.
 To defend against this, developers were historically forced to **litter their clean domain logic with repetitive assertion boilerplate**: